Beyond the Sit Bones: How Adjustable Saddles Are Changing Mountain Bike Comfort

 • Fore-aft positioning: Fine-tune where your sit bones contact the saddle

-I recently watched a riding clinic where participants tried an adjustable saddle system.
-The "aha" moments were immediate and visible.
-One rider who had been shifting uncomfortably for hours suddenly found stability once the saddle was properly adjusted to her anatomy.
+I watched a riding clinic where participants tried an adjustable saddle.
+The "aha" moments were immediate.
+One rider who had been shifting uncomfortably for hours suddenly found stability once the saddle was adjusted to her anatomy.

 Mountain-Specific Benefits You'll Feel Immediately